Moukhtar-youssef/moogle/README.md

 # TODO:

+- [x] Make a monitoring service to scale crawlers dynamically
+- [x] Add images to indexer
+- [x] Ignore .svg and .ico
+- [x] Dockerize the indexer so it can be scaled
+- [x] Finish the monitoring service
+- [x] Clean up the codebase
+    - [x] Remove environment variables from code
+- [x] Fix crawler overhead
+    - [x] Normalize urls before pushing
+    - [x] Convert the queue to a set
+    - [x] Use a priority queue based on weights and depth level
+- [ ] Set up building pipeline
+- [ ] Finish seting up the server
+- [ ] Setup github pipeline and pass db credentials as secrets

 - [x] Process text more efficiently so summary text is more readable
 - [x] Update metadata struct in the DB
     - [x] include url